remya77/dockerize-todo-app/README.md

     # This will create the todos table and add some todos
     ```

-1. To build the image (if you're in the `backend/db` directory): `docker build . -t db`
+1. To build the image (if you're in the `backend/db` directory): `sudo docker build . -t db`
-1. To run the image in a container: `docker run -d --name db-container -p 5432:5432 db`
+1. To run the image in a container: `sudo docker run -d --name db-container -p 5432:5432 db`

 1. To confirm that we created the table and added some todos:

-    - `docker exec -it db-container bash`
+    - `sudo docker exec -it db-container bash`
         - This will get us into the container itself
     - `psql todo_app_db -h localhost -U postgres`
         - This will enter the `psql` shell